 Atlanta, GA 30322

-During the first two months of the clinical neuropsychology practicum, students are expected to become proficient at basic neuropsychological test administration and scoring, although students will continue to be introduced to new tests throughout the practicum year.
-From months 2-6, students concentrate on test interpretation and report writing.
-Students also begin to acquire information about various neuropsychological disorders through supervision, case seminars, and suggested outside reading.
-This acquisition of knowledge continues during months 7-12 with students becoming skilled not only at diagnosis, but also at making recommendations for patient rehabilitation.
-Students may also begin to observe feedback and recommendations to patients and other professionals (e.g., physicians, nurses, and rehabilitation therapists) based on the patient=s neuropsychological examination.
+During the first two months of the clinical neuropsychology practicum, externs are expected to become proficient at basic neuropsychological test administration and scoring, although students will continue to be introduced to new tests throughout the practicum year.
+From months two through six, externs will shift concentration to test interpretation and report writing.
+Externs also begin to acquire information about various neuropsychological disorders through supervision, case seminars and suggested outside reading.
+This acquisition of knowledge continues during months seven through ten, with externs becoming skilled not only at diagnosis, but also at making recommendations for patient rehabilitation.
+Externs may also begin to observe feedback and recommendations to patients and other professionals (e.g., physicians, nurses and rehabilitation therapists) based on the patients’ neuropsychological examination pending extern availability.

-Student progress is evaluated informally on a week-to-week basis by faculty and feedback will be given as part of the weekly supervision sessions.
-Formal evaluation occurs at the end of every semester at which time students will receive oral and written feedback from their faculty supervisors.
-The evaluation process is not meant to foster anxiety, but rather to provide students with information needed for their professional growth and development.
+Extern progress is evaluated informally on a week-to-week basis by faculty, and feedback will be given as part of the weekly supervision sessions.
+Formal evaluation occurs at the end of every semester at which time externs will receive oral and written feedback from their faculty supervisors.
+The evaluation process is not meant to foster anxiety, but rather to provide externs with information needed for their professional growth and development.

 Elective Research

 The neuropsychology faculty maintain active research programs.
-Practicum students have the option of involving themselves with ongoing or proposed faculty research.
-Opportunities are also available for students to conduct masters thesis or doctoral dissertation research in the Center for Rehabilitation Medicine.
-All student research must be conducted outside of the routine practicum hours, although the project may utilize data collected as part of the student's routine duties.
-All research projects must be done under the auspices of, or in collaboration with the neuropsychology faculty.
+Externs have the option of involving themselves with ongoing or proposed faculty research.
+Opportunities are also available for externs to conduct master’s thesis or doctoral dissertation research in the Center for Rehabilitation Medicine.
+All research must be conducted outside of the routine practicum hours, although the project may utilize data collected as part of the extern’s routine duties.
+All research projects must be done under the auspices of, or in collaboration with, the neuropsychology faculty.

 Leaves of Absence and Unsatisfactory Termination of the Practicum